Grammar

 More About Defining & Non-Defining Relative Clauses

-Defining relative clauses, also known as restrictive relative clauses, are used to provide essential information about the noun they modify in a sentence.
-These clauses are quite helpful to identify or specify the noun, and without them, the meaning of the sentence might be unclear or incomplete.
-They are closely connected to the main sentence and are not set off by commas.
+Defining relative clauses (restrictive relative clauses) provide essential information about a noun, helping to identify or specify it.
+Without them, the sentence may be unclear or incomplete.
+They are closely linked to the main sentence and are not separated by commas.

 • The book that I borrowed is on the table.